 A sudden drop in blood pressure or being dehydrated can make you dizzy.
 Many people feel lightheaded if they get up too quickly from sitting or lying down.
 Dizziness usually gets better by itself or is easily treated.
 However, it can be a symptom of other disorders.
 Medicines may cause dizziness or problems with your ear.
 Motion sickness can also make you dizzy.
 There are many other causes as well.

 All patients with vestibular complaints undergo a full examination by Dr. Grillo.
 Appropriate audiological testing is performed.
-When indicated, vestibular testing called video electronystagmography or VNG is preformed at our office.
+When indicated, vestibular testing called video electronystagmography or VNG is performed.
 These tests help indicate the location and severity of vestibular dysfunction.
 This helps guide therapy, which frequently includes vestibular rehabilitation.